Introduction

 };

-The constructor for class B and class C are declared explicit here.
-That prevent them from being used to perform implicit type conversions, though they may still be used for explicit type conversions, explicit is usually preferred because it prevent compilers from performing unexpected (often unintended) type conversions.
+The constructor for `class B` and `class C` are declared **`explicit`** here.
+That prevent them from being used to perform implicit type conversions, though they may still be used for explicit type conversions, **`explicit`** is usually preferred because it prevent compilers from performing unexpected (often unintended) type conversions.

-Copy Constructor vs Copy Assignment Operator
+#### Copy Constructor vs Copy Assignment Operator <a href="#copy-constructor-vs-copy-assignment-operator" id="copy-constructor-vs-copy-assignment-operator"></a>

 The *copy constructor* is used to initialize an object with a different object of the same type, and the *copy assignment operator* is used to copy the value from one object to another of the same type: